 Butte is a medium-sized city located in the state of Montana.
 With a population of 34,207 people and seven constituent neighborhoods, Butte is the fifth largest community in Montana.
-Much of the housing stock in Butte was built prior to World War II, making it one of the older and more historic cities in the country.
+Butte has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Butte isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Butte are a mix of both white- and blue-collar jobs.
+Butte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Butte is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Butte who work in office and administrative support (11.63%), management occupations (8.88%), and food service (8.52%).

 Compared to the rest of the country, citizens of Butte spend much less time in their cars: on average, their commute to work is only 16.71 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The overall education level of Butte is somewhat higher than in the average US city of 21.84%: 27.41% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Butte is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.41% of adults 25 and older in the city have at least a bachelor's degree.